jnijeremy/blog/_posts/2016-10-23-Promo-Code-List.md

 ### How to get promo:
 Use my [personal referral link](http://wsim.co/q8byc5j) (If you have other promo code, you can ask customer service to also apply it).

 ---

+### Gyu-Kaku

+> Earn 50 Points by inviting your friends!
+Send them your invite code (found in the slide-out menu at the top left).
+They will earn 50 points for simply entering your invite code and you will earn 50 points as soon as they earn points on their first purchase!

+### promo code:
+Jeremy7781

+---